 Divorce in Korea for Foreigners – #1 Divorce Lawyer in Korea

-Untying the knot in South Korea doesn’t have to turn into a K-pop drama, but divorce in Korea for foreigners requires research and must be taken seriously.
+Untying the knot in South Korea doesn’t have to turn into a K-pop drama, but getting a divorce in South Korea for foreigners requires research and must be taken seriously.

-This blog post serves as your one-stop resource for all things divorce in the Republic of Korea as compiled by the #1 divorce lawyer in Korea here at Pureum Law Office (PLO).
+This blog post serves as your one-stop resource for all things divorce in the Republic of Korea as compiled by the leading divorce lawyer in the Republic of Korea here at Pureum Law Office (PLO).

 South Korean law prescribes three types of divorce, by: 1) agreement [uncontested divorce, 협의이혼]; 2) mediation [조정이혼]; and 3) by trial [contested divorce, 재판상 이혼].